 Together with their name, most electors just have their elector number and address.
 These electors are eligible to vote at any election.
 Some electors will also have a letter or a date preceding their name.
-These letters indicate their eligibility to vote in certain elections and the date indicates when they will attain voting age.
+These letters indicate their eligibility to vote in certain elections.

-Who can vote at both Senedd and Police and Crime Commissioner elections?
+Who can vote at Scottish Parliamentary elections?

 - Electors with no letters or dates before their name.

 - Electors with an anonymous entry who have no letter next to their entry other than the letter 'N'.

-- Electors who are 18 years of age or over (unless they also have a letter next to their entry indicating they are not eligible) - the figures printed before an elector's entry indicate the date on which that elector becomes 18 years old.
+- Electors who are 16 years of age or over (unless they have a letter next to their entry indicating they are not eligible) - the figures printed before an elector's entry indicate the date on which that elector becomes 16.

-- Electors with a 'G' before their name -

-these are citizens of European Union (EU)

-member states (other than the Republic of

-Ireland, Cyprus and Malta) who can vote at

-Senedd elections, Police and Crime

-Commissioner elections and local

-government elections.

-- Electors with a 'K' before their name -
+- Electors with a 'M' before their name -

-these are citizens of European Union (EU)
+these are qualifying foreign nationals who

-member states (other than the Republic of

-Ireland, Cyprus and Malta) who can vote at
+can vote at Scottish Parliamentary elections

-Senedd elections, Police and Crime

-Commissioner elections and local

-government elections.
+and local government elections.

 - Electors with an 'L' before their name -

 these are electors who can sit in the House

-of Lords and who may vote at Senedd
+of Lords and who may vote at Scottish

-elections, Police and Crime Commissioner
+Parliamentary elections and local

-elections, and local government elections.
+government elections.

+- For an anonymously registered elector, any letters would appear before the letter 'N', as the names of such electors are not contained on the register of electors.

-Who can vote only at Senedd elections
+Who cannot vote at Scottish Parliamentary elections?